headbase-app/headbase/README.md

 ![](docs/screenshot.png)

-<p align="center"><strong>Headbase</strong> is a personal management and productivity app which supercharges your local files with "content types" for easy editing features and "data sources" to create views like a list, table, kanban board, calendar, canvas or graph.</p>
+<p align="center"><strong>Headbase</strong> is a personal management and productivity app which supercharges your local files with content types for easy editing features and data views like a list, table, kanban board, calendar, canvas and graph.</p>

 <p align="center">
   <a href="/docs/install">Install</a> •